 Roughly mentioned in the previous point was the issue of documentation.
 Well maintained documentation can prove itself invaluable when the project and team grows over time.
 It is even more important when a project is handed off to another team.
 This being said, updating documentation is rarely something a baseline programmer is concerned about unless it is a part of an enforced process.

 For an uncommon developer, on the other hand, the question if documentation should be updated is always present on the pre-delivery checklist.
-Not only do they provide necessary updates to all relevant kinds of documentation related to their work, but also backfills missing documentation pieces as soon as those "blanks" are identified.
+Not only do they provide necessary updates to all relevant kinds of software documentation related to their work, but also backfills missing documentation pieces as soon as those "blanks" are identified.

 I would like to close this list with something really trivial that is neglected by a surprising number of people: RSVPs.
 A baseline developer usually has one opinion about meetings: they are there to make his life harder.